Joy Unexpected: The Chore Chart

 Despite having an unimaginable task list… It seemed everybody was scheduling posts and being good business women… I broke down and made a stinking chore chart.
 It was an act of love to me, AND to my children.
 Really.
 You’ll see…

-Here is the chore chart I drew with a ruler and a purple Sharpie.
+Here is the chore chart I drew with a ruler and a fine-tip purple Sharpie:

 And, if I may brag, Olivia was VERY impressed with my line making.
 She also is quite impressed with my pancake batter stirring and egg beating.